NovakJakub7/matrix-operations/README.md

 - 'value': number to be set

 **matrix\* add(matrix\* mat1, matrix\* mat2);**
-Returns an addition of two matrices mat1 and mat2.
+Creates a new matrix that is equal to an addition of two matrices mat1 and mat2.
 - 'mat1': matrix pointer
 - 'mat2': matrix pointer
-- returns a matrix pointer to the created matrix
+- returns a matrix pointer to the created matrix or NULL if error occurred

 **matrix\* substract(matrix\* mat1, matrix\* mat2);**
-Returns a substraction of matrices mat1 and mat2.
+Creates a new matrix that is equal to a substraction of matrices mat1 and mat2.
 - 'mat1': matrix pointer
 - 'mat2': matrix pointer
-- returns a matrix pointer to the created matrix
+- returns a matrix pointer to the created matrix or NULL if error occurred

-**matrix\* multiply_by_scalar(matrix\* mat, float scalar);** Return a matrix mat multiplied by a scalar.
+**matrix\* multiply_by_scalar(matrix\* mat, float scalar);** Creates a new matrix that is equal to a matrix mat multiplied by a scalar.
 - 'mat': matrix pointer
 - 'scalar': number multiplying the matrix
-- returns a matrix pointer to the created matrix
+- returns a matrix pointer to the created matrix or NULL if error occurred

 **matrix\* multiply_by_matrix(matrix\* mat1, matrix\* mat2);**
-Returns a multiplication of two matrices mat1 and mat2.
+Creates a new matrix that is equal to a multiplication of two matrices mat1 and mat2.
 - 'mat1': matrix pointer
 - 'mat2': matrix pointer
-- returns a matrix pointer to the created matrix
+- returns a matrix pointer to the created matrix or NULL if error occurred

 **matrix\* transpose(matrix\* mat);**
-Returns a transposition of matrix mat.
+Creates a new matrix that is equal to a transposition of matrix mat.
 - 'mat': matrix pointer
-- returns a matrix pointer to the created matrix
+- returns a matrix pointer to the created matrix or NULL if error occurred

-**matrix\* read_from_file(const char\* file, char delimiter);** Reads matrix from a text file.
+**matrix\* read_from_file(const char\* file, char delimiter);** Creates a new matrix by reading it from a text file.
-Every row represents a matrix row and elements must be seperated by separator.
+Every row in the file represents a row in a matrix and elements must be seperated by some separator character.
 - 'file': file name
 - 'delimiter': separator character
-- return a matrix pointer to the read matrix
+- return a matrix pointer to the read matrix or NULL if error occurred

 **void save_to_file(matrix\* mat, const char\* file, char delimiter);** Saves matrix to a file.